-Appropriate PPE must be worn at all times All equipment must be operated in such a way that the Candidate, Assessor, other persons, animals or other equipment are not endangered.
+Appropriate PPE must always be worn.
+All equipment must be operated in such a way that the Candidate, Assessor, other persons, animals or other equipment are not endangered.

 If these conditions are not observed this will result in the Candidate not meeting the required standard.